theochem/tinydft/README.rst

   polynomials is used for the Poisson solver.)

 - The total number of lines should be minimal and the source-code should be easy to understand, provided some background in DFT and spectral methods.
+As in most atomic DFT codes, the occupation numbers of the orbitals are all given the same value within one pair of angular and principal quantum number, to obtain a spherically symmetric density.
+The code only keeps track of the total number of electrons for each pair of quantum numbers.

 "Installation"